joncardasis/Chronicle/README.md

 2. In the `application:didFinishLaunchingWithOptions:` (or likewise) method of your app's AppDelegate check for version compliance and handle accordingly.

 ## Example
-`Chronicle` provides a 3 block callback which are all optional callbacks.
+`Chronicle` provides 3 block callbacks which are all optional callbacks.
 > (1) Minimum version found, (2) recommended version found, (3) error occurred.

 **Example**